tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 [part2]: https://tarquin-the-brave.github.io/blog/posts/re-learning-haskell-2/

 [^1]: Learn you a Haskell for greater good. http://learnyouahaskell.com/chapters
-[^2]: Haskell from first principals. https://haskellbook.com/
+[^2]: Haskell from first principles. https://haskellbook.com/
 [^3]: Advent of code provided a coding challenge on each day of December.
 [^4]: [Poetry][poetry] does quite a good job of Python dependency management.
       It's not totally watertight, but it's a huge improvement on [pip][pip] & [Pipenv][pipenv]